Configuration File

 enforce-gamemode: true

-# Sets whether Multiverse will purge mobs and entities automatically.
+# Sets whether Multiverse will purge entities on world load based world's entity spawn config.

 auto-purge-entities: false